Sdasarisrihari/DBMS-Batch-4/README.md

 # DBMS-PROJECT-BATCH-4
-This' a mini-project based on Inventory Management System
+This is a mini-project based on Inventory Management System